ASAPUniversity of Maine, Orono; September 1990 - May 1998

 - Game prototype to learn American Sign Language - a project collaboration with the Governor Baxter School for the Deaf

 In the spirit of demonstrating creativity, I prepared my portfolio as an interactive presentation similar to a website, but fitting all within a three-and-a-quarter-inch floppy disk in a custom pocket.
 Just to put this feat into context, trying fitting ten pieces of design in a presentation to fit on a flash drive of just 1.4 megs — that is one-point-four megs compared to the now common 128GB flash drive the size of a stick of gum.
-As one result of using this now-obsolete hardware, there are no surviving assets for the projects produced at that time.
+As one result of using this now-obsolete hardware, there are few surviving assets for the projects produced at that time.
 Such is the nature of digital history —as technology advances certain data becomes lost.

 Poster and Cover Illustrations

 My second digital illustration